-Unlike many art appraisers, we do not charge any percentage of an items worth.
+Unlike many art appraisers, we definitely do not charge any percentage of an items worth.

-By charging a percentage of likely worth, or of its estimated value, this has a very nasty habit of making absolutely everything 'valuable' in some unscrupulous appraisers eyes and is in our view, both unprofessional and unethical -
+By charging a percentage of likely worth, or estimated value, this has a very strange habit of making absolutely everything 'valuable' in some unscrupulous appraisers eyes and is in our view, both unprofessional and unethical -

 Sadly though, hundreds of art appraisers do this.

-Q: How much does an 'online Appraisal' (valuation) cost and can it be done from photos or digital images I send to you?
+Q: How much does an 'Online Appraisal' (Evaluation) cost and can it be done from photos or digital images I send to you?

-Answer: Yes an 'online appraisal' can usually be effected from images or photos.
+Answer: Yes in general, such an 'on-line valuation' can usually be effected from images or photos.

-If you plan to have an 'on line' assessment of value made please try to:
+If you plan to have an 'on line' assessment of estimated value of an item for sale made, please try to:

 An assessment of value on-line is made 'sight unseen' of the actual article and therefore no written valuation or report will be undertaken or delivered.